Let's talk about Kent Libraries

 • Libraries are Vital for the Community

-by Little Suz, over 2 years ago
+by Little Suz, almost 3 years ago

 Kent Libraries are a lifeline for every generation within a community.
 Although Kent Libraries have made it possible to access many facilities online, which again is a lifeline for those in the community who have disabilities and are unable to get to a Library, the rest of us still need a safe space to go.